|Acute limping Chronic limping Intermittent limping Symptoms of limping How is the cause diagnosed? How is limping treated?|

-- Rest is required for pulled and strained muscles and ligaments.
+- Soft tissue injury requires rest.
 Keeping your cat confined indoors and avoid him climbing or jumping while he recovers.

 - Paw pad injuries will be treated depending on the cause.
 Removal of foreign object, treating wounds, and applying a bandage if required.

 - Antibiotics to treat Lyme disease.